marta1895/GA4-e-commerce-user-analysis/README.md

 Groups sessions by GA4 default channel groupings (Direct, Organic Search, Paid Search, Referral, Unassigned), with conversion rate per channel and a statistical test on the top two channels.

-**Methodology note:** GA4's `(data deleted)` rows (anonymization placeholders for redacted user data) were excluded — they don't represent real channels.
+**Methodology note:** GA4's `(data deleted)` rows (anonymization placeholders for redacted user data) were excluded, as they don't represent real channels.

 **Key findings:**

-- **Referral traffic is the highest-converting channel at 1.67%**, dominated by visitors from `shop.googlemerchandisestore.com` — a partner property delivering high-intent traffic.
+- **Referrals convert the best at 1.67%**, mostly from `shop.googlemerchandisestore.com`, a related Google site, so those visitors already know what they're shopping for.
-- **Direct traffic converts slightly better than Organic Search** (1.30% vs 1.11%) — a 0.18 pp absolute gap, or ~16% in relative terms.
+- **Direct traffic converts slightly better than Organic Search (1.30% vs 1.11%)** The gap looks tiny, just 0.18 percentage points, but it's about 16% better in relative terms
-- **Paid search underperforms organic** (0.98% vs 1.11%) — typical pattern where paid clicks skew toward top-of-funnel browsing while organic captures users who already have search intent.
+- **Paid search converts worse than organic (0.98% vs 1.11%)** That's a common pattern: paid clicks usually bring people who are still browsing, while organic search brings people who already know what they're looking for.

 **Statistical test:** Two-proportion z-test on Direct vs Organic Search conversion rates.

 - **H₀:** rate(Direct) = rate(Organic) | **H₁:** they differ | **α** = 0.05
 - **Result:** z = -3.64, p < 0.001 → **reject H₀**
-- The 0.18 pp gap is statistically reliable despite being small, because the combined sample is ~194K sessions — large enough to detect even modest differences.
-An honest "statistically significant but practically modest" finding.
+- The gap is small (just 0.18 pp), but with about 194K sessions in the test, even tiny differences show up as statistically real.
+So the difference is genuine, direct really does convert better, but it's still a small one.

 ### Q3 — Cohort retention: do users come back?

-Tracks weekly retention for each acquisition cohort — what fraction of users from each cohort return in each subsequent week.
+Groups users by the week they first showed up, then tracks how many come back in each later week.

 **Key findings:**

-- **Average Week 1 retention is ~4%** across all cohorts — roughly 96% of new users never return after their first visit.
+- **Average Week 1 retention is ~4%** across all cohorts, roughly 96% of new users never return after their first visit.
-- **Retention isn't uniform across the period** — November cohorts retained ~6% at Week 1, while December and January cohorts dropped to ~3%.
-A roughly 50% relative decline.
+- **Retention wasn't steady across the period** November groups kept about 6% of users at Week 1, but December and January groups dropped to around 3%.
+Roughly half as many users came back.
-- **The November-to-December shift coincides with the holiday shopping season**, suggesting later traffic may have lower repeat intent (gift-buyers, post-holiday browsers).
-The pattern is consistent across multiple weekly cohorts, so it's structural rather than random noise.
+- **The drop lines up with the holiday shopping season**.
+Later visitors were probably gift-buyers and post-holiday browsers, who don't tend to come back.
+The same pattern shows up across multiple weeks, so it's a real shift, not random noise.
-- **By Week 4 onward, retention settles below 1%** across all cohorts — a small "loyal core" of repeat visitors that's stable but tiny.
+- **By Week 4 onward, retention settles below 1%** across all cohorts.
+It's a small "loyal core" of repeat visitors that's stable but tiny.

 ### Q4 — Does device type affect conversion?